Need to talk? Call 1800 882 436.

 Key facts

-• Babies can swallow air when they’re crying or feeding.
-They can get rid of wind by burping or farting (passing wind from their bottoms).
+• Babies swallow air when they feed and get rid of wind by burping or farting.

 • Many babies like to burp midway and at the end of their feeds.

-• It’s normal for babies to bring up a small amount of milk, called a spill or a posset, when they burp.
+• It is common and normal for babies to bring up small amounts of milk when they burp.

 What is burping?

-Burping is a normal way for the body to release air via the mouth from the upper digestive system.
+Burping is a normal way for your body to release air via your mouth from your upper digestive system.
 Another name for burping is belching or ‘bringing up wind’.
-Burping is generally caused by swallowing excess air when eating or drinking.
+Burping is generally caused by swallowing air when eating or drinking.

 Do I need to burp my baby?

-As adults, many of us associate burping with discomfort and relief.
-The uncomfortable, full feeling we have just before burping is eased once we burp.
-It’s fair then to link the same uneasy sense to babies when they’re feeding.
-However, there is currently no real evidence to prove that burping helps to lower colic or regurgitation rates in babies.
+Adults often associate burping with the relief of discomfort.
+The uncomfortable, full feeling you have just before burping goes away after you burp.
+It is fair then to link the same uneasy feeling to babies when they are feeding.
+There is limited research to show that burping helps reduce discomfort, colic or spitting up in babies.

 When is the best time to burp my baby?

-There are no hard and fast rules when it comes to burping.
-Some babies will burp on their own without any help, or even burp when they are feeding.
+There are no strict rules when it comes to burping.
+Some babies will burp on their own without any help, even when they are feeding.

-It doesn’t make a difference whether a baby is breast or bottle fed.
-All babies can benefit from having a pause during their feeds and being burped.
+It does not make a difference if your baby is feeding from the breast or bottle.
+Babies can benefit from having a pause during their feeds to burp.

-Most parents will see if their baby wants to burp:
+Some parents will check if their baby wants to burp:

 • when their sucking slows down during feeds

-• when they start fussing when feeding and stop sucking
+• when they start fussing or stop sucking during feeds

 • between sides when breastfeeding